Presenting in business has changed dramatically over the past two decades.

-Data is one of the easiest things to get in most businesses today in fact many organisations are overwhelmed with statistics.
+Data is one of the easiest things to get in most businesses today.
+In fact, many organisations are overwhelmed with statistics.

 Leadership Tip 4: Tell them how to keep you engaged

-Despite what you think you know, believe or have been told, it is extremely difficult for people to read a long list of bullet points and listen to you at the same time.
+It is extremely difficult for people to read a long list of bullet points and listen to you at the same time.

-In meeting rooms across the world eyes are glazing over every day.
+In meeting rooms across the world, eyes are glazing over every day.

 Leadership Tip 5: Ask for the story

-There is however a time and a place; the time is before the presentation and the place is not on a slide, it’s on your desk.
+The time is before the presentation and the place is not on a slide, it’s on your desk.

 Get the numbers up front and use the time of the presentation to hear the story behind the numbers and the way forward.

-The only numbers that should be on a slide are the really important ones.
+The only numbers that should be on a slide are the really important ones